sbryan7/MObB-Analysis-Tool/README.md

 This software is released under the [MIT License](LICENSE), which permits reuse, modification, and distribution with proper attribution.

-Permission has been obtained to distribute the code under this license.
+Permission has been obtained from Sina Ghaemmaghami, former PI of John Bettinger, to distribute the code under this license.